ProNeverFake/kios/README.md

 3. Set up the mios (branch = kios) and the franka robot.

+> BB: For MIRMI users, check the project [mios](https://gitlab.lrz.de/ki_fabrik_integration/MIRMI-public/mios) for more information.
+The docker image's name is "mirmi/mios", but is not compatible with this project.
+The skills necessary for the robot manipulation in kios are still being actively developed.
+A new docker image will be released as soon as possible.

 4. (skip this now) Install llama.cpp according to the [docs](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#supported-backends).
 Please aware that you need to enable CUDA backend.

 ```bash
 # in the virtual environment
 CMAKE_ARGS="-DLLAMA_CUBLAS=on" pip install llama-cpp-python
 ```

-> BB: Check the project [mios](https://gitlab.lrz.de/ki_fabrik_integration/MIRMI-public/mios) for more information.
-The docker image's name is "mirmi/mios", but is not compatible with this project.
-The skills necessary for the robot manipulation in kios are still being actively developed.
-A new docker image will be released as soon as possible.

 5. Set up your openai api-key.